Eggs are incredibly healthy and versatile, making them a popular food for many.

 Egg replacers are suitable for all baked goods and should not affect the flavor of the finished product.

 Some commercially available brands include Bob's Red Mill, Ener-G and Organ.
+You can find them at many supermarkets and online.

 Each brand comes with its own instructions, but typically you combine 1.5 teaspoons (10 grams) of powder with 2–3 tablespoons (30–45 grams) of warm water to replace one egg.